Triple Berry Banana Smoothie

 This frozen banana and berry smoothie is super simple to make, but there are a few tips and tricks for streamlining preparation:

-- Stock up on berries when they’re in-season: fresh berries are typically at their peak in the summer months, which is also when they are cheapest.
-Stock up on berries in the summer and freeze them to use in smoothies all year round.
+Stock up on berries when they’re in-season: Fresh berries are typically at their peak in the summer months, which is also when they are cheapest.
+Check out Sustainable Food Guide’s produce season chart to see when berries are in-season near you, then stock up and freeze them to use in smoothies all year round.

-- Choose fair trade and organic bananas: unless you live in the tropics, bananas are likely a food that has traveled many miles to reach your stores.
-This doesn’t mean you shouldn’t eat them, this just means making sure you’re mindful that the bananas you buy are those that cause the least environmental and social impact.
+Choose fair trade and organic bananas: Unless you live in the tropics, bananas are likely a food that has traveled many miles to reach your stores.
+This doesn’t mean you shouldn’t eat them, but buying Fair Trade and organic bananas means you’re mindful that the fruit you buy are those that cause the least environmental and social impact.

 There’s no end to the possible variations for this Triple Berry Banana Smoothie!
 Test out your favorite berry, banana, and toppings variations to see what you like best.